Keep up with the latest hiring trends!

-On Monday, we (along with Google) celebrated the 200th birthday of a very special man – Mr. George Boole.
-George Boole was a British mathematician whose work on logic laid many of the foundations for the digital revolution.
+Boolean search is based on the work of prominent British mathematician George Boole.
 His legacy was Boolean logic, a theory of mathematics in which all variables are either “true” or “false”, or “on” or “off”.
-This logic still underpins all digital devices, existing in almost every line of computer code, and it just so happens to be the means by which recruiters everywhere search for candidates on the likes of LinkedIn today.
+This logic still underpins all digital devices to this day, existing in almost every line of computer code.

-Boolean search writing is a skill that top recruiters need to know directly in order to get meaningful candidate search results from a wide range of software, and is therefore, a core skill you need to develop if you wish to be a successful recruiter.
-However, fully constructed Boolean search strings can look both confusing and complex, and therefore, difficult to write.
-But don’t worry, because they aren’t!
-And we’re going to teach you why they aren’t today.
+Boolean search writing is a skill that top recruiters need to know in order to get meaningful candidate search results from a wide range of software, including LinkedIn, various job portals and Google.
+However, fully constructed Boolean search strings can look both confusing and complex, and may seem difficult to write.
+But never fear!
+We’re here to teach you some of the tricks of the trade.

 What is Boolean Search?